-Students must meet all university requirements for a master's degree and complete all required and sequence courses with a grade of "B" or higher in each course.
+Students must meet all university requirements for a master's degree and complete all courses (required, sequence, and elective) with a grade of "B" or higher in each course.
+Students are only allowed to repeat a course once.

 The M.A. in Communications and Training requires a common core of courses.
 The core concentrates on the essential connections between the sequences; awareness of the common aspects in research; and, finally, the application to various media and technology.